Smoked Boneless Turkey Breast

-- 1/2 cup kosher salt
+- kosher salt (see note above)

-- 1/4 cup sugar
+- 1/4 cup brown sugar

 - 1/3 cup honey, maple syrup or other syrup

-- Smoke the turkey slowly at about 200ºF until it reaches an internal temperature of about 160ºF — this takes about 4 hours with my smoker.
+- Smoke the turkey slowly at about 200ºF until it reaches an internal temperature of about 160ºF -- this takes about 4 hours with my smoker.
 Let the turkey smoke undisturbed for an hour, then paint it with honey every 45 minutes or so until it's done.
 When the turkey is ready, take it out of the smoker and set it on a rack.
 Paint it one more time with the honey and serve any way you like it: Warm for dinner, or cold for sandwiches.